 While a Scorpion Bowl may not contain any actual scorpions, the large format cocktail is still seriously dangerous.
-Easy to drink and served in massive proportions, it purportedly gets its name from the “sting” you feel the morning after indulging one—so proceed with caution.
-Although there are infinite variations, the core ingredients of this tiki staple are rum, orange juice, orgeat, gin and, of course, a flaming shot of 151 roaring like an active volcano out of the center of the typically ornate ceramic bowl.
-We recommended drinking it with long straws and lots of friends.
+Easy to drink and served in massive proportions, it purportedly gets its name from the “sting” you feel the morning after indulging in one—so proceed with caution.
+Although there are infinite variations (thanks to the indecisive tiki maestro Trader Vic who popularized the punch but changed his own recipe constantly), the core ingredients of this tiki staple are rum, orange juice, orgeat and gin.
+Our version fills out the flavor with Cognac, pineapple juice, grenadine and white wine, along with bitters and typical tiki garnishes like fruit slices and flowers.
+But it wouldn’t be a Scorpion Bowl without a flaming shot of 151 roaring like an active volcano out of the center of the traditional ornate ceramic bowl.
+This fiery spectacle takes some care when lighting (use a long lighter) and acts more as entertainment than an active ingredient in the drink (please don’t try mixing the flaming shot with the rest of the punch).

 - Add all ingredients except for the garnishes to a large bowl and whisk together to incorporate.